timeplus-io/docs/docs/singlenode_install.md

 ## Quickstart with Docker Compose {#compose}
 You can also use Docker Compose to start Timeplus Enterprise, together with Redpanda (A Kafka API compatiable message bus), ClickHouse and data generator.

+For Linux or Mac users, please run the command:
 ```bash
 curl https://install.timeplus.com/sp-demo | sh
 ```

+For Windows users, you can download the package with docker compose file and bootstrap scripts [here](https://timeplus.io/dist/timeplus_enterprise/sp-demo-20240522.zip).

 Access the web console at https://localhost:8000.